frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 > This guide assumes basic familiarity with the Frictionless Framework.
 To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

-Transforming data in Frictionless means modifying data and metadata from state A to state B. For example, it could be transforming a messy Excel file to a cleaned CSV file.
-Or updating a folder of data files to a data package we can publish.
+Transforming data in Frictionless means modifying data and metadata from state A to state B. For example, it could be transforming a messy Excel file to a cleaned CSV file, or transforming a folder of data files to a data package we can publish easier.
+To read more about the concepts behind Frictionless Transform, please check out the [Transform Principles](#transform-principles) sections belows.

-For the core transform functions, Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
-This library provides lazy-loading functionality in running data pipelines.
-On top of it Frictionless adds metadata management and a bridge between already familiar concepts like Package/Resource and PETL's processors.

 Frictionless supports a few different kinds of data and metadata transformations:
 - resource and package transformations
 - transformations based on a declarative pipeline

 The main difference between these is that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.
+We'll talk more about pipelines in the [Transforming Pipeline](#transforming-pipeline) section below.
+First, we will introduce the transform functions, then go into detail about how to transform a resource and a package.
+As a reminder, in the Frictionless ecosystem, a resource is a single file, such as a data file, and a package is a set of files, such as a data file and a schema.
+This concept is described in more detail in the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction).

+## Transform Functions

 > Download [`transform.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/transform.csv) to reproduce the examples (right-click and "Save link as").